Microcirculation Structure and Function

 - Small exchange vessels (10-200 μ) composed of endothelial cells surrounded by basement membrane (smallest postcapillary venules) and smooth muscle (larger venules).

-- Fluid and macromolecular exchange occur small postcapillary venular junctions.
+- Fluid and macromolecular exchange occur at small postcapillary venular junctions.

 - Sympathetic innervation of larger venules can alter venular tone, which plays a role in regulating capillary hydrostatic pressure.